Geometer1729/hsh/README.md

   * It will complain if you don't add /bin/hsh to the end of /etc/shells .
 I'm not sure if this matters.

 Bugs
+  * ctrl-c often crashes the shell
   * Probably a bunch I don't know about, if you find one please report it
+  * ~ expansion sometimes doesn't happend but should